bcleonard/100-days-of-code/r1-log.md

 # 100 Days Of Reading - R1 Log

+### Day 74: Thursday, March 22, 2018

+**Today's Progress**:  Finished Chapter 4 of Childred of the Storm (Star Trek: Voyager) by Kirsten Beyer

+**Thoughts**:  I've been reading daily, but I haven't been keeping track of it.

 ### Day 73: Wednesday, March 21, 2018

 **Today's Progress**:  Finished Chapter 3 of Childred of the Storm (Star Trek: Voyager) by Kirsten Beyer